 Mexico operates on the same 110-volt current as the United States, so electrical current adapters are not needed, not all plugs have 3 prongs, so you may need a plug adapter reducing from 3 to 2 prongs.
 Read more.

 Hundreds of flights per week service Puerto Vallarta's International Airport (PVR), from gateways throughout the USA, Canada, and Mexico.
-International carriers include Aeromexico, Alaska Airlines, American Airlines, America West, Continental and others, more on Airport information.
+International carriers include Aeromexico, Alaska Airlines, American Airlines, Americawest, Delta, United, and others.
+More in the Airport information.

 Located in the heart of Mexico's Pacific coast, Vallarta is within easy reach of the USA and Canada by air.
-The city is encircled by the rugged, tropical Sierra Madre mountains to the east and the Bay of Banderas to the west, Mexico's largest natural bay.
+The city is encircled by the lush jungle-clad Sierra Madre mountains to the east and the Bay of Banderas to the west, one of Mexico's largest natural bay.
 To the North is the State of Nayarit and Riviera Nayarit, that includes Nuevo Vallarta.
-Use our map.
+Check out our map.

 Over 22,000, in a wide variety of price ranges and styles.
 All inclusive (AI) hotels and resorts offer both food, drinks, activities, and tips for one price.
 EP or European Plan rates only include the room.
 See more at hotels & resorts

-Modern First-World medical facilities of the highest level are available through several private hospitals in Puerto Vallarta, with insured, emergency health care and emergency air-evacuation services also available.
+Modern First-World medical facilities of the highest level.
+There are several private hospitals in Puerto Vallarta, with insured, emergency health care and emergency air-evacuation services also available.

 PV is home to 255,725 residents (2010 Census) and attracts more than 4.5 million visitors annually (2017 CVB data).

 This town enjoys a healthy economy and stable political environment.
 A special tourist police corps is on hand to provide assistance and directions.
-Vallarta has been spared from the violence the media informs about in the border towns and cities between USA and Mexico, so the city and surroundings are just as safe (or even safer) than most comparable cities and towns in the US and Canada.
+Vallarta doesn't have the violence the media informs about in the border towns and cities between USA and Mexico, so the city and surroundings are just as safe (or even safer) than most comparable cities and towns in the US and Canada.
 More on crime and safety.